Jane Goldman: Journalism, books and TV

+Screenwriting

 She made the jump to screenwriting, and was part of the writing team for David Baddiel's short-lived sitcom Baddiel's Syndrome, in 2001.
 Later, she co-wrote the screenplay of Stardust (2007), based on the novel of the same name by Neil Gaiman and directed by Matthew Vaughn.
 Gaiman introduced Goldman to Vaughn to provide the director some help with the adaptation process.
 The film received many accolades and gave the screenwriters a Hugo Award for Best Dramatic Presentation, Long Form.

-After Stardust, Goldman became a frequent collaborator with director Matthew Vaughn, co-writing his next films, the comic-book adaptations Kick-Ass (2010) and X-Men: First Class (2011).
+After Stardust, Goldman became a frequent collaborator of Vaughn.
+In a 2011 interview, the writer said that when she works with the director she does the "construction work" and the "interior designing" while Vaughn acts as the "architect."
+Goldman co-wrote his next films, the comic-book adaptations Kick-Ass (2010) and X-Men: First Class (2011).
 Both films won strong praise amongst film critics.
-Kick-Ass enjoys a cult following and X-Men: First Class is considered by many critics to be one of the best of all X-Men films.
+Kick-Ass nowadays has a cult following, while X-Men: First Class is considered by many critics to be one of the best of all X-Men franchise.
 Rotten Tomatoes consensus says: "With a strong script, stylish direction, and powerful performances from its well-rounded cast, X-Men: First Class is a welcome return to form for the franchise."
+Goldman has described the film as an "alternate history" for the X-Men, saying that while rebooting, the writers did not want to go fully "against the canon of the X-Men trilogy", comparing to the various approaches the comic had in over fifty years of publication.

 She continued to work in adaptations, and was also a co-writer with Vaughn and Peter Straughan for the 2011 drama-thriller The Debt, which was based on the 2007 Israeli film HaHov and directed by John Madden.
-Goldman also adapted for Hammer The Woman in Black, based on Susan Hill's horror novel.
-This film was directed by James Watkins and it is the first solo screenplay by Goldman.
+Goldman also adapted for Hammer The Woman in Black, a gothic horror film based on Susan Hill's novel.
+The project marks the first solo screenplay by Goldman.
+The film was directed by James Watkins.
 It was released in 2012 and met positive reviews.
 In March 2013, The Woman in Black won the Empire Award for Best Horror.

 She is credited on X-Men: Days of Future Past, the sequel to First Class, as writing the story with Matthew Vaughn and Simon Kinberg.

-With Vaughn, Goldman co-wrote the script for Kingsman: The Secret Service (2015), based on the comic book by Mark Millar and Dave Gibbons.
-She wrote the script for Miss Peregrine's Home for Peculiar Children, an adaptation of the Ransom Riggs novel of the same name, which was directed by Tim Burton.
+After that project, she co-wrote with Vaughn the script for Kingsman: The Secret Service (2015), based on the comic book by Mark Millar and Dave Gibbons.